PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/GoogleCloud/GoogleVPC_AllTasks.md

 In this task, you will implement a VPC by using the Google Cloud Console.

-1. Sign in to the [Google Cloud Console] (https://console.cloud.google.com/).
+1. Sign in to the [Google Cloud Console](https://console.cloud.google.com/).

 2. In the search field, enter the search parameter value VPC.
 And then select VPC network.